bitstuffing/pychat/README.md

 There are a lot of libraries and other stuff you can use in Internet with ads saying you that his service uses GPT-4, and it's a lie.

-GPT-4 is a paid model, and not all people want afford it in his house.
-Of course, not all people is a business to uses that.
+GPT-4 is a paid model, and not all people want afford it in his home.
+Of course, not all people is a business to use it.

-But there are some models that are free to use and can be used for free.
+But there are some providers/models that are free to use.
 This development tries to support that.

 # Development

-Currently it's a library for investigation purposes, regarding to obtain a real python assistant multiplatform library with GUI that can be used for free for any user.
+Currently it's a library for investigation purposes, regarding to obtain a real python assistant, a multiplatform library with GUI that can be used for free for any user.

 ## Which parts are being implemented?